Physicians FAQs About BBDRisk Dx® Test

 How do I order the BBDRisk Dx® test?

-Email the BBDRisk® Dx test request form to firstname.lastname@example.org along with insurance information about the patient (a request form and a sample of a completed request form can be downloaded here).
+Email the BBDRisk® Dx test request form to [email protected] along with the patient’s insurance information (a request form and a sample of a completed request form can be downloaded here).
 You can also fax the orders to: 301-987-9724.
 You can either request the pathologist to mail us the six unstained tissue sections on charged slides along with the pathology report or provide us the pathologist’s contact information so that we can make the request.

 What type of Tissue sample is required for the BBDRisk Dx® test?